Library Open Education Textbook Affordability Project 2024-2025

 Background

 Students in higher education face many cost-of-living pressures and financial challenges.
-The 2023 Australian Universities Accord Interim Report revealed that student finances and study costs are preventing a significant number of Australians from commencing or continuing with their studies.
-These findings provide context for a 2022 NCSEHE study that found “students make strategic choices about when and what [textbooks] to buy and borrow”.
-Not purchasing or having access to prescribed textbooks has implications for student success and retention.
+The 2024 Australian Universities Accord: Final Report revealed that financial barriers and study costs are hindering many Australians from starting or continuing their education.
+These findings are supported by an earlier NCSEHE study that found “students make strategic choices about when and what [textbooks] to buy and borrow”.
+Not purchasing or having access to prescribed textbooks has implications for teaching staff and student success and retention.
 For this reason, a growing number of Australian universities are working to alleviate student textbook costs.

 Making a difference at JCU